How to Create a Personal Trainer Business Plan

 Here are a three top tips:

-Steal with glee – very little in business is new!
+Steal with glee – Very little in business is new!
 If you see something you think will work well for you, then don’t be shy to steal it!
+Just make sure you don't steal something that needs to be unique to you, such as your PT business name.

-Where are the gaps? – do you see a gap in the market in your local area that is under-served?
-Do you see an opportunity to do what others are doing better?
+Where are the gaps? – Do you see a gap in the market in your local area that is under-served?
+Do you see an opportunity to do what others are doing, but better?
 Keep an eye out for opportunities like this as you do your research.

-Be comfortable going niche – finding a niche is one of the most powerful things you can do.
-Having a focused offer for a defined target audience – e.g. PT for new mums.
-This can make marketing and standing out from the crowd easier.
+Be comfortable going niche – Finding a niche is one of the most powerful things you can do.
+Having a focused offer for a defined target audience (e.g. personal training for new mums) can make it easier to stand out from the crowd in your marketing efforts.

-A SWOT analysis is a simple planning tool that can help you refine your product offer and business plan.
-It’ll take a bit of time to do well so make a cup of team and work through each area:
+A personal trainer SWOT analysis is a simple planning tool that can help you refine your product offer and business plan.
+It’ll take a bit of time to do well so get yourself a cup of tea and work through each area:

 STRENGTHS